What Is Tautomerism?

 This hydrogen atom is added parallelly to the anti-bonding pi-orbital of the carbonyl group.
 This bond will undergo hyperconjugation with the C-H bond and reduces the electron density at the alpha carbon atom, where the alpha hydrogen atom will become more acidic than before.
 If the position of alpha hydrogen is not so, the process of tautomerism will be very slow.
 Adamatanone is an example of this slow process.

 In this process, we should follow Markovnikov’s rule for addition.
-Firstly, in the mechanism, there is a hydronium ion (H3O+) is present which is an electrophile, so the electrons exposed near the C=C bond will be donated.
-If the no. of hydrogen atom present in the compound is more, the addition of protons also increases.
+Firstly, in the mechanism, a hydronium ion (H3O+) is present, which is an electrophile, so the electrons exposed near the C=C bond will be donated.
+If the number of hydrogen atoms present in the compound is more, the addition of protons also increases.

 - What do you mean by the term tautomer?

 - Explain the process of tautomerization.

 - What are the structural requirements of a compound to possess tautomerization?

 - Explain the mechanism of tautomerism in a step-by-step procedure with examples.

 - Which are the different types of tautomerism?
 How are they classified?
 Explain.